Terms and Conditions Epiroc Australia

 6. REFUNDS, EXCHANGES AND RETURNS

-Unless otherwise agreed in writing, and subject to clause 1(b), we do not provide refunds, or exchange or accept the return of Products.
+Unless otherwise agreed in writing, we do not provide refunds, or exchange or accept the return of Products.

-The current versions of the Epiroc Australia Parts and Services Warranty, and New Machine Warranty, are incorporated into this Agreement (copies are available at any time on request).
+The current version of the Epiroc Australia Pty Ltd Standard Warranty is incorporated into this Agreement (a copy of which is available at any time on request).

-(a) we exclude all implied terms (statutory or otherwise - including implied warranties) of any kind.
-The United Nations Convention on Contracts for the International Sale of Goods does not apply;
+(a) we exclude all implied terms (statutory or otherwise - including implied warranties) of any kind;

-(d) our liability is reduced to the extent that it was caused or contributed to by an act or omission by you or by any of your personnel (including subcontractors);
+(d) our liability is reduced to the extent that it was caused or contributed to by an act or omission by you or by any of your personnel, employees, or agents (including subcontractors);

 (e) clauses (a) – (d) apply to loss or damage of any kind (direct, indirect or otherwise), however caused, whether in contract, tort (including negligence), under any statute or otherwise, arising from or related in any way to this Agreement (including arising from or related in any way to the Products or the Services); and